-If the accused is an employee, the complaint should be addressed to the Vice President of Finance (employee Title IX Coordinator), who oversees Mid-Atlantic Christian University's Human Resources policies.
+If the accused is an employee, the complaint should be addressed to the Title IX Coordinator.

 In each of the venues, the University is committed to initiating a prompt and thorough investigation.
 Such an investigation may occur alongside, rather than in lieu of, an independent law enforcement investigation.